Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Oleic Acid

-The name Oleic means “from olive oil” which was where this acid used to be extracted from.
 As time went on though, people found more places to derive Oleic acid from.
 These include Macadamia, Marula, and Avocado oils.

-Oleic Acid is heavier and richer in texture compared to Linoleic Acid.
 High in Omega-9, it delivers hydration that’s a notch higher than the Linoleic Acid as well.
-This makes it great for dry skin types.
+This makes it great for DRY skin types.

 However, its thick consistency is also why its rating is higher.
 It gets an average rating of 2, compared to Linoleic Acid which usually gets 0 to 1.

-This acid should be used carefully by people with acne and sensitive skin since it can cause clogged pores.
 If you have an oily skin type, you should also use this in moderation since it might make you feel a little greasy.

-Other oils rich in Oleic Acid are:
+Other oils high in Oleic Acid are:

 - Avocado oil